chrpuf/smarthome-nuki/README.md

 ## item.conf

 ### nukiId
 This attribute connects the related item with the correspondig Nuki Smart Lock.
 The status of Smart Lock is sent to this item  	respectively can be set via this item.
+Its type is `string`.

 #### Possible lock states:
 * uncalibrated